Megaloblastic Anemia

 Adults

-• Causes: Most common causes include:
+• Causes: Most common causes of megaloblastic anemia include:

 • Vitamin B12 deficiency: Often due to dietary limitations (vegans, older adults), malabsorption issues, or medications interfering with B12 absorption.